-- 3 (b) For purposes of this section, the following words and terms shall have the following4 meanings: - (1) "Equity" shall mean cash or cash equivalents, through personal or other assets that are either pledged to or become part of a small business venture.
-Equity constitutes resources that are considered part of the balance sheet of the small business. - (2) "Equity Financing" shall be a loan from an institution, bank, non-bank or any other resource, by which terms and conditions are established for repayment of the debt.
-For the purposes of this legislation, "Equity Financing" shall be deeply subordinated on the balance sheet of the business, and by this deep subordination is converted to equity on the balance sheet.
-"Equity Financing" by virtue of its subordination shall be the last loan to be paid out of the cash flow of the business. - (3) "Fund" shall mean a revolving loan fund used to provide equity to assist start-up and existing businesses in securing resources from lenders including, but not limited to, private sector lending institutions, and federal and non-federal public sector lenders. - (4) "Small business" shall mean any corporation, partnership, sole proprietorship, or other business entity qualifying as "small" under the standards contained in 13 CFR section 121. - (5) "Urban" shall mean any community, which exceeds two thousand (2000) persons per square mile as established by the most recent federal census. - (c) Establishment of an Urban Enterprise Equity Fund. - (1) (i) In order to provide "Equity Financing", commonly referred to as either "Equity" or "Equity Debt", to assist small businesses finance investments, the general assembly establishes the urban enterprise fund. - (ii) This fund will be located at and administered by the economic development corporation, referred to as the corporation, hereinafter for the purposes of providing equity financing to assist small businesses in obtaining additional resources for capital investments.
-Seventy-five percent (75%) of the fund financing shall be targeted to urban small businesses located in enterprise zones established pursuant to chapter 64.3 of title 42.
-The corporation shall be responsible for the establishment of "the urban enterprise fund" and for the adoption of rules and standards and guidelines, eligibility qualifications, and performance measures for the fund.
-Such rules shall limit the amount of equity financing from the fund in any small business to an amount not to exceed one hundred thousand (\$100,000) dollars and shall provide, inter alia that the corporation be allowed to take stock, stock options, stock warrants, equity or other ownership interests in the small business to which it is providing such Equity Financing.
+- 1 (3) "Fund" shall mean a revolving loan fund used to provide equity to assist start-up and 2 existing businesses in securing resources from lenders including, but not limited to, private sector 3 lending institutions, and federal and non-federal public sector lenders. - 4 (4) "Small business" shall mean any corporation, partnership, sole proprietorship, or 5 other business entity qualifying as "small" under the standards contained in 13 CFR section 121. - 6

+(5) "Urban" shall mean any community, which exceeds two thousand (2000) persons per 7 square mile as established by the most recent federal census.

+(c) Establishment of an Urban Enterprise Equity Fund.

+9 (1) (i) In order to provide "Equity Financing", commonly referred to as either "Equity" 10 or "Equity Debt", to assist small businesses finance investments, the general assembly establishes 11 the urban enterprise fund.

+12 (ii) This fund will be located at and administered by the economic development 13 corporation, referred to as the corporation, hereinafter for the purposes of providing equity 14 financing to assist small businesses in obtaining additional resources for capital investments.
+15 Seventy-five percent (75%) of the fund financing shall be targeted to urban small businesses 16 located in enterprise zones established pursuant to chapter 64.3 of title 42.
+The corporation shall 17 be responsible for the establishment of "the urban enterprise fund" and for the adoption of rules 18 and standards and guidelines, eligibility qualifications, and performance measures for the fund.
+19 Such rules shall limit the amount of equity financing from the fund in any small business to an 20 amount not to exceed one hundred thousand (\$100,000) dollars and shall provide, inter alia that 21 the corporation be allowed to take stock, stock options, stock warrants, equity or other ownership 22 interests in the small business to which it is providing such Equity Financing.